 Our hospitals are equipped with advanced femtosecond laser technology; therefore, our eye surgeons utilize the safest eye surgery technology.

 Does laser eye surgery hurt ?

 Am I going to throw away my glasses after laser eye surgery?

 All of our patients did not wear their glasses or contact lenses after laser eye surgery.
 However, there is a very little possibility that patients will still need to wear contact lenses or glasses, but at much reduced degrees.

 Effective Cataract Surgery In Turkey

 Our Turkey cataract surgery is usually carried out in just 15 minutes, and our patients generally see results from the first day after surgery.
-Before the procedure, our expert surgeons will discuss your symptoms, examine your eye, and then discuss the best procedure to help remove the cataract.
+Before the procedure, our expert surgeons will discuss your symptoms, examine your eye, and then discuss the best procedure to help remove the cataract, while providing you with information on our cataract surgery costs.
 Cataract surgery is one of the most common procedures carried out in the country, and is performed at our JCI accredited hospitals, which have been A+ rated for hygiene and quality, and our top surgeon for cataract surgery is a member of the European Society of Cataract and Refractive Surgeons.